Volunteer with DOJ’s Bias Response Program

-The Oregon Department of Justice Bias Response Program is building its Volunteer and Intern Program.
-We are seeking community members and students to help in our work to Stand Against Hate in Oregon.
-Volunteers and interns receive extensive training in anti-bias victim advocacy, obtain Oregon DOJ certification as a Certified Bias Response Advocate, strengthen our Oregon community to show there is no place for hate, and gain incredible experience working alongside our Bias Response Program staff in the Oregon DOJ Civil Rights Division.
+The Oregon Department of Justice Bias Response Program is building a team of trained volunteers and interns who are passionate about victim advocacy and anti-bias work.
+Do you want to take a Stand Against Hate» in Oregon?
+Then we need you!
+Volunteers and interns receive extensive training in anti-bias victim advocacy, obtain Oregon DOJ certification as a Certified Bias Response Advocate, and gain incredible experience working alongside staff in the Oregon DOJ Civil Rights Unit.

 Volunteer and Intern Roles

-- Direct advocacy – Volunteer and intern Bias Response Program advocates staff our hotline to support victims of hate and bias in the aftermath of a bias incident or crime.
+- Direct advocacy – Volunteers and interns help answer our Bias Response Hotline and support victims of hate and bias in the aftermath of a bias incident or crime.

-- Ongoing victim support – Volunteer Bias Response Program advocates can work from their home community, providing ongoing support, advocacy, and systems’ navigation to a victim after an initial contact with the hotline.
+- Ongoing victim support – Volunteer Bias Response Program advocates can work from their home community, providing ongoing support and advocacy to a victim after an initial contact with the hotline.

 - Social media management – Volunteer and intern advocates build connections and allies by managing our social media content to connect with community partner agencies and allies, promote training, and share anti-bias messaging.